mdn/content/files/en-us/web/api/navigator/webdriver/index.md

 of the {{domxref("navigator")}} interface indicates whether the user agent is controlled by automation.

-It defines a standard way for cooperating user agents to inform the document that it is controlled by [WebDriver](/en-US/docs/Web/WebDriver), for example, so that alternate code paths can be triggered during automation.
+It defines a standard way for co-operating user agents to inform the document that it is controlled by [WebDriver](/en-US/docs/Web/WebDriver), for example, so that alternate code paths can be triggered during automation.